-Jeff Sturchio is a global health thought leader whose commitment to change is rivaled only by his encyclopedic knowledge of the issues.
-He is a trusted counselor for senior leaders in the private sector, multilateral organizations, governments, NGOs and foundations.
+Jeff Sturchio is a global health thought leader and trusted counselor for senior leaders in the private sector, multilateral organizations, governments, NGOS and foundations.

 At Rabin Martin, Jeff is a chief strategist whose broad expertise epitomizes the firm’s multidisciplinary nature.
 He specializes in: